wangncs/wangncs.github.io/_pages/about.md

 Research Interests
 ======
-Dr. Wang is interested in applying emerging deep learning techniques into Internet of Things systems to develop innovative services (e.g., intelligent transportation systems, autonomous driving, and smart home/building/campus).
+Dr. Wang is interested in applying emerging deep learning techniques into Internet of Things systems to develop innovative services (e.g., intelligent transportation systems, edge computing, and smart home/building/campus).
 He focuses on scheduling, resource managment, and decision-making problems.

  <span style="color:blue"> There are research positions available.
 Feel free to send me an email if you are interested in our on-going projects.
 I am also interested in hosting visiting scholars/students. </span>